 Does your child want to ride their bike to school?
-It’s lots of fun and a great form of exercise, but here are a few simple tips to stay safe when cycling.
+It can be lots of fun, but here are a few simple tips to ensure that they are safe cycling.

-- Teach your child balance, turning and signalling skills away from traffic, then take them riding on quiet streets initially to improve their traffic awareness.
+- Teach your child balance, turning and signalling skills away from traffic, then take them riding on quiet streets initially to improve their traffic awareness for safe cycling practices.
 Point out any potential hazards to them and help them choose good places to ride.

 - Teach them to keep to the left side when riding in traffic, but at least one metre from the kerb or parked vehicles.